Raziahmed6/delta-demo/README.md

 # delta-demo
-This is the practice of git and github. i love to use it. i am happy to use this....
+This is the practice of git and github. i love to use it. i am happy to use this...
 # yes i am learning git hub
 # easily